aniketb21/aniketb21.github.io/index.md

 I maintain a list of my research projects under the [Research]({{ site.url }}/research/) tab.
 Additionally, do have a look at my other projects under the [Projects]({{ site.url }}/projects/) tab.

-I aim to develop healthcare technologies and have a positive impact on people's lives.
-For the same, I wish to obtain an M.S. qualification.

 Thanks for stopping by!
 <p></p>